 What Happens During A Chiropractic Adjustment?
 (Answered By A Chiropractor)

-Chiropractic Towson MD Doctor Teaching
+Chiropractic Towson MD Back

 You've probably heard of chiropractic adjustments but how do they actually work?
 What happens during a chiropractic adjustment that results in reduced pain?
 What makes a chiropractic adjustment so effective?